 Mediation for a disputed will or trust

 People like to say that 90 percent of cases are resolved before they go to trial.
 But how are cases resolved?
-Many are resolved at a process called “mediation.”
+Many are resolved through a process called “mediation.”

 In California, and I think most other states are the same way, the courts are very busy.
 One of the requirements that will be imposed on the parties to a lawsuit is to go to mediation and see if the matter can be resolved before going to court.
 The court can’t force you to settle, but it can force you to go into mediation.